funIntentions/flow/readme.txt

 Simulation Info Panel
 =====================

-+ Update Rate (Note this is the drop-down combo-box/there is currently no label for this) Specifies how quickly the simulation should update, for example: setting the update rate to WEEKS will mean the simulation will update one week per second.
+< Overview Tab >

 + Usage
 	The kWh of energy used by applications within structures in the World Structures Panel
 + Cost
-	The total cost of energy production needed to meet energy usage
+	The cost of generating electricity to meet the demand at this moment
 + Emissions
-	The grams per kWh of energy produced to meet energy usage
+	The grams per kWh produced at this moment to meet demand
 + Time
 	The total amount of time that has elapsed in the simulation since it's start.
-	It's displayed in this format -> Hours:Seconds:Days:Weeks:Months:Years
-+ Time Limit (Days)
+	Time: Hours:Minutes:Seconds Date: Year/Month/Day
++ Start Date
+    The date which the simulation should start from
++ End Date
+    The date which the simulation should end at
++ Update Rate
-	Specifies in days how long the simulation should run for
+	Specifies how quickly the simulation should update, for example: setting the update rate to WEEKS will mean the simulation will update one week per second.

+< Selection Tab >

++ Displays the load profile of the world structure you have selected

+< Supply and Demand Tab >

++ Supply (Currently not updated)
+    Will display which power plants are producing how much power
++ Demand
+    Displays the current demand in the simulation in real time as the simulation updates

+< Price and Emissions Tab > // TODO: explain in more depth

++ Price
+    Displays how the price of electricity changes as demand increases
++ Emissions
+    Displays how the emissions produced to meet demand change as demand increases

 |------------------------------------------|
 | Editing Structures (In Structure Editor) |